CasterCodes/CasterCodes/README.md

 ### Hi there 👋 My name is Kevin Caster

+### About Me
+I am self-motivated,focused and versatile statistician and programmer.
+I am fond of web development and software development in general.

 - 🔭 I’m currently working on Real Estate Website
 - 🌱 I’m currently learning Fastify framework